GLOBAL MARKETS-Stocks rise on Merkel remarks, dollar slips

 Gold prices hovered above $1,600 an ounce on hopes of central bank stimulus, but somewhat encouraging U.S. economic data pared expectations any such moves might happen soon.

-Among key stock movers, Cisco Systems rose 9.6 percent to $19.02 a share after the world’s largest network equipment maker reported better-than-expected results and raised its dividend.
+Among key stock movers, Cisco Systems rose 9.5 percent to $19.00 a share after the world’s largest network equipment market reported better-than-expected results and raised its dividend.

 “Cisco shed some light on the future.
-It shows a bit more optimism,” said Lawrence Creatura, co-portfolio manager of the Federated Clover Small Value Fund in Rochester, New York.
+It shows a bit more optimism,” said Federated’s Creatura.

-Developments at several top U.S. companies, however, kept a lid on gains.
+Developments at a couple of top U.S. companies, however, kept a lid on gains.

 Wal-Mart Stores, the world’s No. 1 retailer, said its full-year results may miss Wall Street expectations as growth slows in international markets.
 Its stock fell 3.1 percent to $72.15.